 Applicable regulatory policy requires Intermediaries/brokers to seek voting instructions from Beneficial Shareholders in advance of shareholder meetings.
 Every Intermediary or broker has its own procedures for distributing proxy-related materials and provides its own return instructions, which should be carefully followed by Beneficial Shareholders in order to ensure that their Company Shares are voted at the Meeting.
 Often, the form of proxy supplied to a Beneficial Shareholder by its broker is identical to the form of proxy provided to Registered Shareholders; however, its purpose is limited to instructing the Registered Shareholder how to vote on behalf of the Beneficial Shareholder.
 The majority of brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Services, Inc. ("Broadridge").
 Broadridge typically mails a scannable voting instruction form in lieu of the form of proxy.
 The Beneficial Shareholder is requested to complete and return the voting instruction form to them by mail or facsimile.
 Alternatively, the Beneficial Shareholder can call a toll-free telephone number or visit www.proxyvote.com to vote the Company Shares held by the Beneficial Shareholder.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Company Shares to be represented at the Meeting.
-A Beneficial Shareholder receiving a voting instruction form cannot use that voting instruction form to vote Company Shares directly at the Meeting as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the Company Shares voted.
+A Beneficial Shareholder receiving a voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the Company Shares voted.